 Social conditions in production countries

-Newbie has an important role to play in the development of sustainable communities and our goal is to work for a sustainable supply chain.
-One part of that is to work closely with our suppliers, promoting better working conditions for people working in the production of garments.
-We work for continuous improvement through long-term partnership with suppliers and industry collaboration.
+Newbie has an important role to play going forward, and we are constantly striving to improve our supply chain.
+Part of that is working closely with our suppliers and promoting better working conditions for people in production.
+We are constantly working for improvements through long-term partnerships with suppliers and industry collaboration.

-In our Sustainability Report for the Kappahl Group, we transparently report on our progress and challenges in sustainability during the past year.
+In our Sustainability Report for the Kappahl Group, we transparently report on our progress and challenges within our sustainability work during the past year.

 Time to fall in love with Newbie